-Assistance must be provided if an applicant or recipient is incapable of obtaining the estimate.
+Note: Assistance must be provided if an applicant or recipient is incapable of obtaining the estimate.
 If the estimate is obtained by telephone, the specialist must record the required information in the case record.

-301.01.08C CMV REBUTTAL
+301.01.08A CMV REBUTTAL

-When CMV has an impact on eligibility and the applicant or recipient disagrees with the CMV evidence the specialist has obtained, a rebuttal determination must be made.

-The rebuttal determination must take into account:
+When CMV has an impact on eligibility and the applicant or recipient disagrees with the CMV evidence the specialist has obtained, a rebuttal determination must be made and must take into account: